© Photographer: Showface |

 But if something catastrophic occurs, your initial expenses will be high.
 This is because your entire deductible has to be met before your insurance company will cover many of the services you will likely need, including hospital stays.

 A deductible is also considered an out-of-pocket expense and can help you meet your out-of-pocket expense maximum.
 An out-of-pocket expense maximum, or cap, is the amount you need to meet for the insurance company to pay 100 percent of your health expenses.
-Normally, your deductible and coinsurance can be applied toward this maximum amount.
-Your co-payments or monthly insurance premiums are not included in this cap.
+Normally, your deductible, coinsurance and co-payments can be applied toward this maximum amount.
+Your monthly insurance premiums are not included in this cap.

 Now that both the co-payment and the deductible have been defined, let's find out how they vary with different plans.